Local Causal Discovery for Estimating Causal Effects: Conclusion

 Broadening the landscape of local causal discovery, we propose a new algorithm that uses ECCs to orient parents.
 We show that LDECC has different computational and faithfulness requirements compared to the existing class of sequential algorithms.
 This allows us to profitably combine the two methods to get polynomial runtimes on a larger class of graphs as well as identify the set of possible ATE values under weaker assumptions.
 In future work, we hope to further weaken the faithfulness requirements and extend our methods to handle causal graphs with latent variables.

-\acks{ We gratefully acknowledge Amazon AI, UPMC, Abridge, the PwC Center, the Block Center, the Center for Machine Learning and Health, and the CMU Software Engineering Institute (SEI) via Department of Defense contract FA8702-15-D-0002, for their generous support of ACMI Lab’s research.
+\acks{ We gratefully acknowledge the NSF (FAI 2040929 and IIS2211955), UPMC, Highmark Health, Abridge, Ford Research, Mozilla, the PwC Center, Amazon AI, JP Morgan Chase, the Block Center, the Center for Machine Learning and Health, and the CMU Software Engineering Institute (SEI) via Department of Defense contract FA8702-15-D-0002, for their generous support of ACMI Lab’s research.
 In particular, we are grateful to the PwC center for supporting Shantanu Gupta as a presidential scholar during the completion of this research, and to Amazon AI who has named Shantanu Gupta a recipient of the Amazon Ph.D. fellowship for the coming year. }